 Other symptoms could include blue skin, blue fingernails, and blue lips.

 Risk of Opioid Use Disorder

 When it comes to Percocet vs. Oxycodone, one of the similarities is the risk to develop Opioid use disorder.
-An individual who is abusing any of these painkillers, while suffering distress, significant impairment, and dysfunction as a result of this abuse would be identified with Opioid use disorder.
-This is one of many types of substance use disorder, and it is considered as a formal mental disorder.
+An individual who is abusing any of these painkillers, while suffering distress, significant impairment, and dysfunction as a result of this abuse would be identified with this disorder.
+This is one of many types of a substance use disorder, and it is considered as a formal mental disorder.

 A report by the American psychiatric association lists signs of Opioid use disorder as:

-- Having cravings to use opioids
+- Having cravings to use these drugs

 - Giving up activities as a result of drug use

 - Failure to responsibilities as a result of the opioid use